Hope7Happiness/edm-sqa/README.md

 the result should be about 5e-6.

-**FFHQ:** Download the [Flickr-Faces-HQ dataset](https://github.com/NVlabs/ffhq-dataset) as 1024x1024 images and convert to ZIP archive at 64x64 resolution:
+**FFHQ:**

+1. follow the instructions in `https://github.com/qiaosungithub/ffhq-sqa.git`, and we get a folder `\images1024x1024`.

+2. Move the folder to `downloads/ffhq/images1024x1024`.

+3. preprocess into 64x64 and calculate FID ref:

 ```.bash
 python dataset_tool.py --source=downloads/ffhq/images1024x1024 \